Belgium halts extradition of Catalan separatist Puigdemont to Spain | DW | 02.01.2020

 Last month, the European Court of Justice (ECJ) ruled that as European lawmakers, the Catalan politicians have the right to immunity from prosecution.
 That immunity can be removed, however, if Spain requests it and if other MEPs agree.

-Puigdemont and Comin have not yet been allowed to take their seats in the European Parliament — but it remains to be seen whether Friday's decision will permit them to do so.
+Puigdemont and Comin have not yet been allowed to take their seats in the European Parliament — but it remains to be seen whether Thursday's decision will permit them to do so.

 A third pro-independence politician, former regional vice-president Oriol Junqueras, was also elected as an MEP but is been serving a 13 year prison term in Spain for his role in the referendum.
 The European Union's top court also ruled that he should be allowed to take his seat and be granted immunity from prosecution.